samu4/samu4/README.md

 I help the bank stakeholder on different data access, analsysis and developing statistical techniques to support banks decision making⚡ always translates complex transactions into visuals that gives easy visibility to management💬.
+Further, I do outline challenges and propose solutions based on deep scientific research.

 - 🔭 I’m currently working on data quality control and regulatory reporting
 - 🌱 I’m currently learning Machine learning to apply on staff performance gap indification and also involved on climate change writing